Radicchio Salad with Lemon Oil Dressing

 This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

-This crisp and refreshing Radicchio Salad with Lemon Oil Dressing is perfect for summer, thanks to fluffy baby gem lettuce, crunchy dukkah and colorful spring radishes.Β
+This crunchy and refreshing Radicchio Salad with Lemon Oil Dressing is perfect for summer, thanks to fluffy baby gem lettuce, crunchy dukkah, and colorful spring radishes.
+A healthy and light plant-based lunch or dinner.

 Warmer weather means I’m craving fresh, colorful vegetable-packed salads.
-And this baby gem and radicchio salad is a perfectly simple, but elegant and totally versatile recipe that’s perfect for summer.
+And this baby gem and Radicchio Salad recipe is a perfectly simple but elegant and totally versatile recipe that’s perfect for summer.
+It’s a super colorful salad filled with bitter radicchio, leafy greens, and a lemon olive oil dressing that adds bright flavors.

 These lettuces are both light and hearty, sweet and bitter.
 And the bright, zesty lemon oil salad dressing is just the ticket to tie everything together.
-This is a great recipe to keep on hand to impress guests, bring to a picnic or barbecue.
+This is a delicious salad recipe to keep on hand to impress guests and bring to a picnic or barbecue.
 Note: you may want to make extra, as this is the kind of stunning dish that always seems to disappear quickly (even if you’re eating with non-vegans).

 How to Prepare Radicchio for Salad